You are considered an international freshman applicant if you:

 You must graduate from high school/complete your secondary education by the end of the Spring term prior to Fall enrollment

-If at least 3 year of your high school coursework was not taught in English, you will have to satisfy the English Language Proficiency requirement.
+If at least 3 year of your high school coursework was not taken at a school where English is the only language of instruction, you will have to satisfy the English Language Proficiency requirement.

 *Additional admission consideration methods: